akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Warning 4: The Priest

-Beatrice attended Mass at St. Peter's.
+Beatrice attended Mass at St. Peter’s.
 The priest was old, his voice thin, but his eyes were sharp.

 He found her after the service, walking in the churchyard.

-"I saw you with that knight," he said.
-"The one who has been riding through."
+‘I saw you with that knight,‘ he said.
+‘The one who has been riding through.‘

-"Sir Guy?"
+‘Sir Guy?‘

-"The same."
-The priest paused.
-"He told me you had met before."
+‘The same.‘ The priest paused.
+‘He told me you had met before.‘

 Beatrice looked away.
-"We met at the Midsummer Fair, two years ago.
-He remembered me."
+‘We met at the Midsummer Fair, two years ago.
+He remembered me.‘

-"And you did not remember him."
+‘And you did not remember him.‘

-"I was young.
-I was distracted."
+‘I was young.
+I was distracted.‘

 The priest nodded slowly.
-"A man who claims he remembers you when you do not remember him — that is not a memory, child.
-That is a fixation."
+‘A man who claims he remembers you when you do not remember him — that is not a memory, child.
+That is a fixation.‘

 Beatrice stiffened.
-"He was kind.
-He brought news of my father."
+‘He was kind.
+He brought news of my father.‘

-"And you are grateful.
+‘And you are grateful.
 That is understandable.
-But gratitude is not the same as trust."
+But gratitude is not the same as trust.‘

-"I do not need to be warned," she said, her voice sharp.
-"I am not a child."
+‘I do not need to be warned,‘ she said, her voice sharp.
+‘I am not a child.‘

 *The priest said nothing.
 He only looked at her with those sharp, knowing eyes.
 She walked away, her jaw tight.
 He saw fixations everywhere.
 It did not mean anything.*